Aasimk7MU/Virtual-Art-Gallery/README.md

-# Virtual-Art-Gallery
+# Virtual Art Gallery in React JS

-A virtual Art gallery containing artworks of various artists
+A Simple Front-End Landing Page for an Art Gallery made in React JS